bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 79°
-- Clear
+- Mostly Clear
-- 64% humidity
+- 70% humidity
 - 10 mph wind
-- 11% cloud cover
+- 24% cloud cover
 - 33 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours